s386Fall2023/s386Fall2023.github.io/_resources/blogsetup.md

 * `image:` The internal or external link to your main blog image
 * `author:` Your name
 * `copyright:` Your initials or leave blank
+* `footer_description:` Delete and optionally add your own.
+This will appear in the footer on the right side of the page
 * Social media users names as you like
 2. Further customize your blog by adding information about yourself to the "About.md" file
 3. Save and commit all changes.
 Sync local and remote repositories if necessary.